raihahahan/portfolio/content/posts/LSM-tree-Key-Value-Store-in-CPP.md

 \
 4\.
 On GetRange

 * From Memtable: Skip entries whose value is a tombstone when walking the skiplist.
 * From SegmentManager: Iterate over indexMap and skip keys with tombstone values during get().

 \
 5\.
 On Compaction

 * Gather all data using index map from segments.
 * Filter out tombstones before writing to the new compacted segment.
 * Rebuild indexMap only with live data.
 * Delete all old segment files.

+# Daemon process

+The database can be run as a daemon process.
+It's a persistent operation that runs in the background.
+Below are some details behind turning it into a daemon process.

+## Ensuring Singleton: Lock Mechanism

+The background process needs to be a single instance.
+Previously, calling ./db\_main multiple times will spawn multiple instances of the process.
+Thus, a lock file /tmp/kvdb.lock is used. \
+\
+When the process starts, it attempts to acquire an exclusive advsiory lock on this file using lockf() syscall.
+If another db\_main process is already running and holding the lock, our new instance will detect this and exit gracefully.
+The lock is tied to the file descriptor held by the running daemon, so it's automatically released on process exit.

+## Parent-Child relationship

+To become a background service, db\_main undergoes a daemonization process.

+1. On executing db\_main, it immediately fork()s itself, creating a child process.
+2. The original parent then exit()s.
+This detaches the child process from the controlling terminal, ensuring it continues to run even after the shell closes.
+3. The child process now acquires the single-instance lock, changes directory to \~/kvdb, creates its own session, redirects standard output and error streams to daemon.log and runs the database engine.

+## IPC: Unix Domain Sockets

+In order for programs to interact with the db process (such as the CLI program below), unix domain sockets are used.
+Instead of using network sockets (which would invoke IP addresses and ports), Unix Domain Sockets facilitate inter-process communication (IPC) on the same machine using a special socket file (e.g \~/kvdb/db.sock).

+1. Daemon creates and binds to this socket file, listening for incoming connections
+2. CLI (or any client) connects to this socket file

-# CLI Interface
+## CLI program

 The CLI provides an interactive shell to issue commands like: